granmoe/gpt-client/README.md

-# GPT Toolkit
+# GPT Toolkit - Statically Typed LLMs

-A TypeScript powerhouse for OpenAI's GPT models that wraps the official OpenAI node client.
-Supercharge your interactions with GPT using this toolkit that not only **makes GPT model responses fully-typed** but also streamlines common needs like retry strategies, trimming tokens when you exceed the max token count, and parsing and then optionally retrying with feedback and a lower temperature 😎
+GPT Toolkit takes OpenAI function calling to the next level: Define a Zod schema, get a statically typed AI agent back!
+It's an all-around TypeScript powerhouse for the OpenAI API that wraps the official OpenAI node client.
+Supercharge your interactions with GPT models.

 ## 🌟 Key Features:

-- 🤩 **Fully-Typed LLMs**: Simply pass a `parse` function and get guaranteed type-safe responses back from your OpenAI calls!
+- 🤩 **Statically Typed LLMs (including tools / function calling)**: Define tools via Zod schemas or pass a `parse` function and get guaranteed type-safe responses back from your OpenAI calls!
-- 🔄 **Retry**: Gracefully handle failures with customizable conditions and exponential backoffs.
+- 🔄 **Retry**: Pass in an easy-to-create retry strategy and gracefully handle failures with customizable conditions and exponential backoffs.
-- 🪶 **Token Management**: Ensure your requests always fit the model's token limit by passing a trimTokens function that gives you the overage count and lets you trim tokens in just the right way for your application.
+- 🪶 **Token Management**: Ensure your requests always fit the model's token limit by passing a trimTokens function that gives you the overage count and lets you trim tokens however makes sense for your application.
 - 🛡 **Synced with OpenAI's OpenAPI Spec**: Always stay updated with types directly synced to OpenAI's OpenAPI spec and inferred for you.

 ## 📦 Installation: